Blue Cash Everyday Card from American Express

 Blue Cash Everyday provides simple rewards for everyday spending and with no annual fee to boot.
 Suburban families who spend heavily on supermarkets and gas will likely benefit the most from this card’s rewards structure.

 The card pays 3% cash back rewards at U.S. supermarkets on up to $6,000 a year in purchases, then 1%, 2% back at U.S. gas stations and at select U.S. department stores, and 1% back on everything else, which can add up to significant rewards if you spend a lot on those areas.
-Plus, if you spend $1,000 in the first three months of card ownership, you get a $150 bonus as a statement credit.
+Plus, if you spend $1,000 in the first three months of card ownership, you’ll earn an intro bonus as a statement credit.

 Fees and APR